stalj/prg-basics/03-ControlStructures/ControlStructures.md

     * You can use as many **elif** statements as needed.
     * Optionally, you can have an **else** statement at the end, which will execute if none of the conditions are true.

 1. Clothing sizes are often labeled with letter symbols.
-Write a program that prompts the user to enter a clothing size and then displays a verbal description of the clothing size, as below.
+Write a program that prompts the user to enter a clothing size and then prints a verbal description of the clothing size, as below.

     * S: Small size
     * M: Medium size